 Given this: (a) is it a Ruby bug, and (b) if not, should we remove the method, as it might confuse folks?

-Updated by mame (Yusuke Endoh) over 11 years ago
+Updated by mame (Yusuke Endoh) about 12 years ago

 - Assignee changed from mame (Yusuke Endoh) to ko1 (Koichi Sasada)